Best Low Commission Realtors (2024 Update)

 Nationwide

 Who should use: Clever is a good option for anyone looking to sell their home with a real estate agent.
-Clever vets agents for you and helps you find a good fit quickly.
-Its quality control and customer service are enough on their own to make it worth using (especially since it's free).
+The company vets agents for you and helps you find a good fit quickly.
+Its quality control and customer service are enough on their own to make it worth using (especially since getting matched with an agent is free).
 The low 1.5% listing fee is really just extra icing on top of an already solid value.

 ✍️ Editor’s take: Clever Real Estate is the best choice for most home sellers.
 You'll pay a low 1.5% listing fee in exchange for full service from conventional realtors from name-brand brokerages like Keller Williams and RE/MAX.
 Get your free agent matches today!